Akito Y. Kawahara: Awards and recognition

+He has also been featured on NPR programs including All Things Considered (2023) and the Radiolab episode The Caterpillar Roadshow (2025), as well as in Science Friday (2023).
+His work has been covered by Smithsonian magazine, and he has been featured on Japanese television, including Fuji Television (October 2024) and Asahi Television (October 2024).

+Kawahara received the UF Excellence Award for Assistant Professors (2013) and a UF Term Professorship (2017), along with honors such as the International Congress of Entomology Young Investigator Award and the ESA’s John Henry Comstock Award, among others.

 Personal life

 Kawahara was born in New York City, United States.
 He is the son of modern Contemporary Artist, On Kawara.
 As a child, he traveled between New York and Tokyo annually, attending two schools simultaneously, a schooling called "Taiheiyou-tsugaku" (Trans-Pacific Commute).
 He resides in Florida and New York, and has two children.